 The course is intended to provide students with some of the quantitative tools and principles needed to analyse business problems in e.g. logistics systems.
 The emphasis is on the modelling of problems and interpretation of solutions, but some of the underlying mathematical theory will be covered as well.
-Material will be chosen from the following areas: network models; inventory models; linear and integer programming; dynamic and stochastic programming; and queuing theory.
+Material will be chosen from the following areas: network models; inventory models; linear and integer programming; dynamic and stochastic programming; and gueuing theory.
 Classroom examples will emphasise defence applications.

-Pre-requisite: Students are assumed to have previously completed a half-course in probability and statistics, and a half-course in operations research or management science (linear programming in particular).

-Students lacking the former may take BAE242A as a corequisite; students lacking the latter will need to do extra work up-front in order to catch up.
+Prerequisite(s): Students are assumed to have previously completed a half-course in probability and statistics, and a halfcourse in operations research or management science (linear programming in particular).
+Co requisite(s): Students lacking the former may take BAE242A as a co-requisite; students lacking the latter will need to do extra work up-front in order to catch up.